AlexHamilton/tracker/SETUP.md

 The script automatically updates existing rows (by date), so saving multiple times per day won't create duplicates.

+### Smart Data Merging

+The app intelligently merges data from Google Sheets and local storage:

+- When syncing, it compares both sources for each day
+- If **either** source shows a habit was completed, it marks it as completed
+- This means you can update directly in Google Sheets if you forget to track a day
+- The next time you open the app, it will merge the Sheets data with your local data

 ### Using Apps Script Functions

 The `google-apps-script.js` file includes helper functions you can run: